Adventech/sabbath-school-lessons/src/en/2021-01/13/inside-story.md

 “Thank you,” Ilya said.
 “How much do I owe you?”

-“Two hundred rubles,” he said, or about US$3.
+“Two hundred rubles,” he said, or about 3 USD.

 Ilya found 200 rubles and a pocket-sized Gospel of John.
 He tucked the